Milk straight from the breast is often described as tasting sweet, like ice cream or bananas. Most breast milk retains a similar smell during storage.

 You might notice a tiny change–no more than how foods smell a tiny bit different when they have been in the freezer for a while.
 But a big change in flavor can be problematic.

 Breast milk that develops a strong odor/flavor change during storage is usually caused by high lipase or chemical oxidation.
 Moms who describe the smell/taste of their stored milk as soapy, metallic, rancid, or vomitous need to know why, and how to prevent it.
+High lipase and chemical oxidation have different solutions.

 As long as your baby doesn’t mind a change in flavor, your milk is still perfectly safe for your baby to drink.
 But if your baby DOES mind the change and refuses your stored milk, your pumping efforts were wasted.